kubernetes-sigs/gateway-api/geps/gep-713/index.md

 ## Background

 When designing Gateway API, a recurring challenge became apparent.
+There was often a need to change ("augment") the behavior of objects without modifying their specs.

+There are several cases where this happens, such as:
-There was often a need to change the behavior of objects without modifying their specs.
-Sometimes, this is because changing the spec of the object to hold the new piece of information is not possible (e.g., `ReferenceGrant`, from [GEP-709](../gep-709/index.md), when affecting Secrets and Services), and sometimes it’s because the behavior change is intended to flow across multiple objects (see [Semantics](#semantics-why) of metaresources and [Inherited](#inherited) class of metaresources).
+- when changing the spec of the object to hold the new piece of information is not possible (e.g., `ReferenceGrant`, from [GEP-709](../gep-709/index.md), when affecting Secrets and Services);
+- when the new specification applies at different scopes (different object kinds), making it more maintainable if the declaration is extracted to a separate object, rather than adding new fields representing the same functionality across multiple objects;
+- when the augmented behavior is intended to span across relationships of an object other than the the object that is directly refered in the declaration (see [Semantics](#semantics-why) of metaresources and [Inherited](#inherited) class of metaresources);
+- when the augmented behavior is subject to different RBAC rules than the object it refers to;
+- to circumvent having to enforce hard changes to established implementations.

 To put this another way, sometimes we need ways to be able to affect how an object is interpreted in the API, without representing the description of those effects inside the spec of the object.
 This document describes the ways to design objects to meet use cases like these.